watem-sedem/watem-sedem/docs/output.rst

 The routing table is only generated when `write routing table = 1`.

+.. _missingroutingtxt:

 routing_missing.txt
 *******************

-Tab seperated table with the same headers as routing.txt.
+Tab seperated table with the same headers as :ref:`routing.txt <routingtxt>`.
 The entries in the table are a subset of those in routing.txt and are only included if...

 The routing table is only generated when `write routing table = 1`.

+.. _routingcolrow:

 routing_colrow.txt
 ******************

+to do

+.. _lsmap:

 LS.rst
 ******

 Raster with the calculated LS-factor (dimensionless).
 This raster is only written if `write ls factor = 1`.

+.. _aspectmap:

 AspectMap.rst
 *************

 Raster with the direction of slope (the aspect) in radians.
 This raster is only written if `write aspect = 1`.

+.. _slopemap:

 SLOPE.rst
 *********

 Raster with the calculated slope in radians.
 This raster is only written if `write slope = 1`.

+.. _upareamap:

 UPAREA.rst
 **********

 Raster with the total upstream area (m²) for every pixel.
 This raster is only written if `write upstream area = 1`.

+.. _watemsedemoutput:

 WaTEM-SEDEM output
 ##################

 When the WaTEM-SEDEM model is used (`simple = 1`), the following rasters and tables can be written as output.

+.. _totalsedimenttxt:

 Total Sediment.txt
 ******************